Published on - 26-01-2017

-I understand that, in certain circumstances, inappropriate use of Social Media may become a matter for police or social care investigations.
+I understand that, in certain circumstances, inappropriate use of social media may become a matter for Police investigations.

 School name: Brighton Hill Community School Date: 29 March 2017 Date of next review: April 2019 (This document is freely available t...